lukmanaj/wildlifeclassify/README.md

 Instructions for setting up the environment, installing dependencies, and running the notebooks are provided in the respective folders:

 /notebooks: Jupyter notebooks used for model training on Kaggle.
-/modular_code: Modular code scripts for preprocessing, training, and evaluation.

 ## Results